Getting to know Daniel Engelbrecht

 What formal training have you undertaken?

-I am completing the final year of my undergraduate degree in Biodiversity and Ecology at Stellenbosch University.
+I have just completed my BSc (Hons) in Biodiversity and Ecology at Stellenbosch University.

 What is the craziest thing you have ever done to see a bird?